rajithaVadlakonda/Machine-Learning_Project/README.md

 Project Description: Linear regression and gradient descent: A Predictive Approach for Housing Prices

-Objective: The main objective of this project is to create a prediction model that estimates property values based on several features like age, area, number of bedrooms, etc. by utilizing gradient descent and linear regression.
+Objective: The main objective of this project was to create a prediction model that estimates property values based on several features like age, area, number of bedrooms, etc. by utilizing gradient descent and linear regression.

 Methodology: